tombee/conductor/docs/building-workflows/daemon-mode.md

 ### Listen Configuration

+conductord uses a two-plane architecture:

+1. **Control Plane**: Management API for workflow execution, runs, and status
+2. **Public API** (Optional): Webhook and API-triggered workflows with per-workflow authentication

+#### Control Plane (Required)

-conductord can listen on Unix sockets or TCP:
+The control plane handles management operations and can listen on Unix sockets or TCP:

 **Unix Socket (Default - Recommended)**